stevedepp/498fpdv5/README.md

 #

-> so we end up with a hybrid approach [pause] all components written in AWS CLI except Lambdas infrastructure written in SAM which is a command line interface just to give you a feel of the code,
+> Just to give you a feel of the code, this creates and manages DynamoDB, ...

 ### Dynamo via AWS Python SDK